Admissions (Undergraduate)

 Requirements for admission to Chico State are in accordance with Title 5, Chapter 1, Subchapter 3, of the California Code of Regulations.
 Complete information is available on the California State University (CSU) website.

 All CSU applications must be submitted online on the Cal State Apply website.
-An acknowledgement will be sent to the applicant when the online application has been submitted.
+An acknowledgment will be sent to the applicant when the online application has been submitted.

 Importance of Filing Complete, Accurate, and Authentic Application Documents